scj1091/rockharbor/README.md

 ## Specialness

+### Hackiness
 _YAWPH_ (yah-ff)
 Yet Another WordPress Hack - A hack to make WordPress work in the way you might imagine it to, or to work in a way common programming practices would dictate.
 While much of the site is made up of YAWPHs, I've only begun to document them as of this commit.

+### Bugginess
+There's an annoying bug in the Powerpress plugin, still present as of this writing in version 6.3.2.
+On line 504 in powerpress.php, the plugin fails to load settings for custom post type podcasts.
+This is a problem since Message is a custom post type with a podcast.
+I've rewritten it to fix the bug, but we're still waiting on upstream to merge it in.
+Read the README.txt in the powerpress directory for a summary of the fix and how to apply it to future updates.